DicksonChi/favorite-things/README.md

-# My Favorite Things Test
+# Coding Test

 ## Test Description and Approach
-This is a Single Page Application created with VueJs and consumes a REST API created with Django to show the list of categories and the ranking of the favorite things under each categories
+This is a Single Page Application created with VueJs and consumes a REST API created with Django to show the list of categories and the ranking of the favorite things under each categories.

 This solution can allow for usage by different users without using authentication but just a simple id that is saved on their browser once